chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 For steps 9 and 10, Transmission has a downloads folder, and inside that there are incomplete and complete folders, you will want to point your download complete folder at that folder structure, also mirror your downloads folder like above `/downloads/complete/` else Sonarr and Radarr wont be able to see the downloaded files.

-So the Tranmissions container will have a folder structure like this <br>
+So the Tranmission's container will have a folder structure like this <br>
 `/downloads` points to hosts <path/to/your/downloads/> It will contain a `complete` and `incomplete` folder <br>
 `/watch` points to hosts <path/to/your/watch/>

 Radarr's and Sonarr's download folder structure should be <br>
 `/downloads/complete` points to hosts <path/to/your/downloads/complete folder/>

-Jackett's folder strcture <br>
+Jackett's folder structure <br>
 `/downloads` points to hosts <path/to/your/watch/>